What is Commission?

 1. Encourages employees to work harder

 Highly talented professionals in sales and marketing get more out of commission-based pay since their income relies on how hard they work.
-The more sales they make, the more generous their compensation will be compared to their less talented and motivated counterparts.
+The more sales they make, the more generous their compensation will be compared to their less motivated counterparts.

 2. Helps manage payroll expenses